Ken Hechler: Later career

 In 1984 Hechler ran for West Virginia Secretary of State and won.
 He was re-elected in 1988, 1992, and 1996.
 In 1990, he again ran, in the middle of his Secretarial term, for his old Congressional seat, but was defeated by Rahall in the primary.
 His term as Secretary of State is most known for his successful prosecution of Johnie Owens, who sold his position as Sheriff of Mingo County for $100,000 and was sentenced to fourteen years in federal prison.
 He also persuaded the West Virginia State Legislature to require that candidates publicly register loans, with specific terms of repayment.
 There was a growing rift between him and union leaders over his support of tough environmental laws, thought by union leaders to be at the cost of jobs.

 As secretary of state, in 1985 he moved his legal residence to Charleston.
 Charleston is located in the 2nd District, which was vacated in 2000 by nine-term Democrat Bob Wise, who was running for governor.
-He lost a three-way Democratic primary bid for that seat.
+Hechler lost a three-way Democratic primary bid for that seat.
 In 2000, at the age of 85, he walked 530 miles in joining Doris "Granny D" Haddock in her cross country walk on behalf of campaign finance reform, shortly before the passage of the McCain–Feingold Act.

 In 2004 he ran yet again for his old post as secretary of state.
 This time, he won the Democratic primary by a plurality, but lost the general election to Republican Betty Ireland.